 As part of our appointment etiquette we also had to share our calendars internally with our line-managers, which allowed the company to either move your meeting or cancel it, should you fall ill, or have a family dilemma.

-To me appointments was solid, but for some departments they may be more of an inclination of a meeting and not set-in gold.
+To me appointments was solid, but for some departments they may be more of an inclination of a meeting and not

 How reliable are you with your appointments?
 What is the correct appointment etiquette?

 Do you keep them, or simply pencil them in?